Submissions for Cordite Scholarly are always accepted

 4. Please place up to three (3) poems in one (1) Word or RTF document (unless specifically noted otherwise for special issues), with no identifying details in the document itself.

 5. We are not able to offer feedback on individual poems.

 6. Submissions will only be accepted via Submittable …

-Thanks to the generous support of the Australia Council for the Arts, Arts Victoria and the City of Melbourne, we are able to offer payment for Australian citizen and permanent resident contributors only.
+Thanks to the generous support of the Australia Council for the Arts, Arts Victoria, Arts NSW, and the City of Melbourne, we are able to offer payment for Australian citizen and permanent resident contributors only.

 *PLEASE NOTE: Cordite will solicit an invoice from you once your piece is published (please allow up to a fortnight post-publication for payment to be made).
 It is then up to you to get your invoice to us within 90 days to receive payment.
 After that, we will consider the publication of your work as a donation.
 All payments are transacted via direct deposit to Australian bank accounts only.
 Unfortunately, Cordite does not have the resources for international wires or chasing up why you may or may not have not paid for a publication years ago.